Politics of Long Island: Local politics

-In 2009, Ed Mangano, a Republican, was elected in an upset victory over County Executive Thomas R. Suozzi in Nassau.
+In 2009, Ed Mangano, a Republican, was elected in an upset victory over County Executive Tom Suozzi in Nassau.
 In 2011, Steve Bellone, a Democrat, was elected the 8th Suffolk County Executive.
 In 2017, Laura Curran was elected County Executive in Nassau as a Democrat.
-The current District Attorneys of both Suffolk and Nassau are Republicans, the current County Clerks of both counties are Republicans, the current Comptrollers of both counties are Republicans, and the current Sheriff of Suffolk is a Democrat elected with Conservative Party support; Nassau County does not have an elected Sheriff.
+The current district attorneys of both Suffolk and Nassau are Republicans, the current county clerks of both counties are Republicans, the current comptrollers of both counties are Republicans, and the current Sheriff of Suffolk is a Democrat elected with Conservative Party support; Nassau County does not have an elected Sheriff.

+In 2017, some of those offices have returned to the Democratic Party.
+While in Suffolk County, the Republican Party had long since taken back the Town of Islip in 2011 as well as the Town of Brookhaven in 2012 and flipped control of the Town of Huntington in 2017.
+The Democratic Party did win the Supervisor seats in both the Town of Hempstead and the Town of Riverhead in 2017, but those gains reversed back to the Republican Party in 2019, while the Supervisor of the Town of Shelter Island reversed from a Republican gain in 2017 back to a Democratic gain in 2019.
+The Towns of Smithtown and Oyster Bay have consistently maintained Republican majority for several decades, and the Towns of North Hempstead and Babylon have similarly been dominated by Democratic majorities for several decades.
+The Town of East Hampton and Town of Southampton, as well as the City of Glen Cove and City of Long Beach, have elected both Republican and Democratic majorities in the last two decades.

-In the 2021 elections, Suffolk County had a ‘red wave’, Republicans captured the DA and 12 of 18 legislative districts.
+In the 2021 elections, Suffolk County had a 'red wave', Republicans captured the DA and 12 of 18 legislative districts.
 This marks the first time in 16 years Republicans captured a majority and 21 years since holding the District Attorney.
 Democratic leaders were swept from office by Republicans — even though registered Democrats outnumber Republicans by 100,000 in the county.
 The Nassau County elections offered a similar picture, as voters readily ousted the county's Democrats, electing Republicans down the ballot.
 The District Attorney, County Executive, Bruce Blakeman and Comptroller offices all went into GOP hands.
 The Town of North Hempstead elected a Republican Supervisor for the first time since 1989.